mnadel/freddiebear/README.md

 ## --show-tags

 Show tags will generate a list longest-path tags to show as an Alfred item's subtitle.

-For example, a note with a tag `a/b/c` will have three tags in the database:
+For example, a note with a tags `q` and `a/b/c` will have four tags in the database:
+1. `q`
 1. `a`
 1. `a/b`
 1. `a/b/c`

-And we'll only return terminal (non-intermediate) tags.
+And we'll only return the terminal/non-intermediate tags (`a/b/c` and `q` in this example).

 The current implementation uses a O(n^2) algorithm, but in practice is quite fast for small sets of tags.
 Compare its implementation to one that uses a prefix trie:

 ```
 → go test -bench=.